Today I’m pleased to announce a new free tool and a guest blog post from James Morris of the Queensland Police Service in Australia.

 Once the file is converted to TLN format, open IEF Timeline and load the TLN file into the program.

-The screen will open to the show a visualisation of the entries exported from X-Ways Forensics where you can add value to your examination.
+The screen will open to the show a timeline visualization of the entries exported from X-Ways Forensics where you can add value to your examination.

 As with the IEF case data, the timestamp and other fields are available to show the records that make up that part timeline.